Nesvilab/MSFragger/README.md

 <br>
 <br>

+### Command-line
-To run MSFragger alone, using the command-line:
+To run MSFragger using the command-line:
 ```
 java -Xmx20g -jar <path to msfragger.jar file> <path to fragger.params file> <path to mzML/mzXML/MGF files>
 ```